Prior to beginning a test, the examinee should be properly prepared. These following suggestions also come from the Converus science team:

 - The examinee should remain relatively still.
 Excessive head movement during the testing phases may affect the test results.

-- The examinee should not blink excessively because it could affect test results.
+- The examinee should not blink excessively because it may affect test results.
 (Examinees should follow a normal blinking rate that allows their eyes to remain moist.
-If the Proctor notices excessive blinking, the Proctor should encourage the examinee to relax.)
+If the Proctor notices excessive blinking, the Proctor should encourage the examinee to relax.*)

 - Where possible, it is preferable for examinees to not wear eye glasses during an exam.
 Bi-focal and tri-focal lenses in particular may cause problems with calibrating the Eye Tracker and with accurate test results.

 - The examinee should not wear excessive eye liner or mascara.
-Too much eye makeup could affect the Eye Tracker and test results.
+Too much eye makeup may affect the Eye Tracker and test results.
 Have a makeup removal kit available for examinees to remove mascara and eye liner.

-- Dry eyes can affect the how easily the Eye Tracker calibrates.
+- Dry eyes may affect the how easily the Eye Tracker calibrates.
 If the examinee is having a hard time calibrating, the use of eye drops to moisten the eyes is recommended.
 The Proctor may want to consider having commercially packaged, unopened eye drops available for examinees to use.